Skip to main content

 Limitations

-SCD type 1 and SCD type 2 on Databricks
+Example: SCD type 1 and SCD type 2 processing with CDF source data

-The following sections provide examples that demonstrate Delta Live Tables SCD type 1 and type 2 queries that update target tables based on source events that:
+The following sections provide examples of Lakeflow Declarative Pipelines SCD type 1 and type 2 queries that update target tables based on source events from a change data feed that:

-3. Update user records.
-In the SCD type 1 example, the last UPDATE operations arrive late and are dropped from the target table, demonstrating the handling of out of order events.
+3. Updates user records.
+In the SCD type 1 example, the last UPDATE operations arrive late and are dropped from the target table, demonstrating the handling of out-of-order events.

 The following are the input records for these examples: